CONNECT WITH ME ON INSTAGRAM

 Areas To Avoid When Booking Accommodation In Lima

-These locations, no matter how cheap you might be able to get accommodation, are so far away from anything that you’ll want to see, that you’ll spend your entire vacation stuck in traffic.
-Plus, some of these areas are riddled with crime.
+These locations, no matter how cheap you might be able to get accommodation, are more often than not, so far away from anything that you’ll want to see, that you’ll spend your entire vacation stuck in traffic.
+Plus, some of these areas are riddled with crime and are very dangerous.

 Note: San Borja is a lovely upper middle class suburb.
 And so is La Molina.
 Both are very safe and nice neighborhoods to visit.
 So, if you get a really good accommodation deal in San Borja or La Molina, go for it.

-Also Note: The 2024 INEI official government data shows that Miraflores is not as safe as it’s percieved to be.
-It actually has the 6th highest crime rate amongst Lima’s 43 districts.
+Safety Note: The 2024 INEI official government data shows that Miraflores is not as safe as it’s percieved to be.
+It actually has the 5th highest crime rate amongst Lima’s 43 districts.
 And it has the highest crime rate of all the ‘tourist’ districts.

 The 7 Best Neighbourhoods In Lima For Tourists